 Review: The Charter House Makati

-However, there are few moments that I felt quite lazy – I pause and watch whatever show it was on HBO or NHK World.
+However, there were a few moments when I felt quite lazy – I paused and watched whatever show it was on HBO or NHK World.

 Review: The Charter House Makati

-Also have this spacious closet, and a mini fridge and a little bar closet (where it stash some liquor).
+Also have this spacious closet, a mini fridge, and a little bar closet (where it stashs some liquor).

 The Bathroom